 Uninsured insurance pays for damage to your vehicle and for your personal injury claim in the event the at fault driver does not have insurance, leaves the scene of the accident and is unidentified, if the vehicle is being used by someone other than the owner without the owner’s permission or is stolen.
 Some states like neighboring New Hampshire do not require automobile insurance so this insurance coverage may come into play if you are in a wreck with a vehicle from a state that does not require insurance.

 Lastly, uninsured/underinsured also applies to damage to your vehicle.
 In 2023, the average cost of a new car was $48,000.00 and the price of a new motorcycle can easily exceed $25,000.00.
-If you get in a wreck and the at fault driver only has the minimum of $25,000.00 in property damage liability coverage then your car might not get replaced or repaired if you don’t have more than the minimum uninsured/underinsured property damage insurance.
+If you get in a wreck and the at fault driver only has the minimum of $25,000.00 in property damage liability coverage then your motorcycle might not get replaced or repaired if you don’t have more than the minimum uninsured/underinsured property damage insurance.

 THE MOST IMPORTANT PIECE OF LEGAL ADVICE THAT I CAN GIVE ANYONE THAT RIDES IS TO HAVE MORE THAN THE MINIMUM AMOUNT OF UNINSURED/UNDERINSURED INSURANCE ON THEIR BIKE AND EVERY VEHICLE IN YOUR HOUSEHOLD.